On a general concept of a Hausdorff-type operator: boundedness of Hausdorff-type operators

 Further, since for all $u\in\Omega$

 formula \eqref{4} reeds as

 It follows that $f\circ A(u)\in H^{1,q}(\frak{S})$ (and therefore the condition (b) holds) and

 The condition (c) holds, too.
-Indeed, since $H^{1,q}(\frak{S})$ is separable, to verify that the $H^{1,q}(\frak{S})$-valued function $u\mapsto f\circ A(u)$ is strongly $\mu$-measurable it suffices to prove that it is weakly $\mu$-measurable.
+Indeed, since the family $(A(u))$ is of separable type, to verify that the $H^{1,q}(\frak{S})$-valued function $u\mapsto f\circ A(u)$ is strongly $\mu$-measurable it suffices to prove that it is weakly $\mu$-measurable.
 To this end, in view of \eqref{3}, it suffices to consider the case where $f=a$ is an atom.
 Let $l^*$ be a linear continuous functional on $H^{1,q}(\frak{S})$.
 Then \cite[Theorem B]{CW} there is such a function $l\in BMO(\frak{S})$ that

 The map $u\mapsto l^*( a\circ A(u))$ is $\mu$-measurable, if the map $\phi(u):= a\circ A(u)(x)$ is $\mu$-measurable for each $x$.
 To verify the last property one can assume that $a$ is real-valued.
 Let $E_c=\{y\in \frak{S}: a(y)<c\}$ \ ($c\in \mathbb{R}$).
 Then $E_c$ is $\nu$-measurable and so the set $\phi^{-1}((-\infty,c))=\{u\in\Omega: A(u)(x)\in E_c\}$ is $\mu$-measurable by Definition \ref{munu}.